iscmueh/website/content/english/course_graduate/master-03.md

 The program provides the students with expertise and ability to master the fields of smart city (planning, design, management), creative management, simulation, technology and human ecology.

 After graduating, learners receive dual degrees:
--	Executive Master of Public Management, majoring in Smart City and Innovation Management awarded by University of Economics Ho Chi Minh City;
+*	Master of Smart City and Innovation Management, majoring in Smart City and Innovation Management awarded by University of Economics Ho Chi Minh City;
--	Master of Human Ecology and Technology awarded by Handong Global University (Korea).
+*	Master of Human Ecology and Technology awarded by Handong Global University (Korea).

 {{< youtube id="NrtYcJBrxaU" title="Smart Urban Architecture and Design" >}}